Home / Uncategorized / Holidays in Philly: A Master Guide

 From Thanksgiving to New Year’s Eve, and the holidays in between, Franklin Square will celebrate with magnificent lights, and lots of free festive fun.
 There will be celebrations for Hanukkah, Kwanzaa, Christmas, and New Year’s Eve!

-Catch the Electrical Spectacle light show every 30 minutes beginning at 4:30 pm, where the square lights up timed to a holiday soundtrack.
-To warm up between light shows, drop into Ben’s Sweet Treats tent for hot chocolate, s’mores stations, and more.
+Catch the Electrical Spectacle light show every 30 minutes beginning at 5 pm, where the square lights up timed to a holiday soundtrack.
+To warm up between light shows, drop into Ben on the Rocks for hot chocolate, s’mores kits and more.

 Photograph courtesy of Visit Philadelphia.